Playing it Safe: Actions Attractive to the Risk Averse: Introduction

+The safety relation is not transitive, which guides us to monotone decision problems, in which the sets of states and actions are totally ordered, higher states are preferred by the agent, and higher actions are better in higher states.
+Proposition \ref{bigequivalence} reveals that in monotone environments, safety is not only transitive, but totally orders the set of actions.
+Notably, in this class of problems, safer actions are lower actions, revealing that the optimality of higher actions is more sensitive to the agent's risk aversion.

+\textbf{Applications:} We discuss the usefulness of the safer-than relation in four environments.
+First, we study games, using safety to present comparative statics for a broad class of binary ``contribution games'' that include as special cases voting and whistleblowing.
+We also connect safety to risk-dominance and the global games literature.
+Second, we use our relation to rank securities according to their sensitivity to an investor's risk aversion.
+We show that safety coincides with single-crossing (``steepness'') of the securities, which is a well-established measure for the information-sensitivity of the securities.
+Third, we use safety to rank varieties of insurance.

-\textbf{Applications:} We discuss the usefulness of the safer-than relation in several applications.
-First, we relate our relation to hedging in an investment setting.
+Fourth, we use our relation to evaluate robust hedging in an investment setting.
 Given an investor's current holdings, we formulate a binary relation between assets: one asset ``hedges'' better than another if the set of beliefs justifying it expands as the investor becomes more risk averse.
-Second, we use our relation to rank securities according to their sensitivity to an investor's risk aversion.
-Third, we briefly discuss ``safe'' strategy profiles in coordination games, which is similar in spirit, but not equivalent, to the risk-dominance concept of \cite{harsanyi1988general}.

-\textbf{Proof Approach:} In deducing the safer-than relation, we begin with the two-state environment: there, beliefs are scalars and regions of optimality for beliefs are intervals, so the proof requires only characterizing in which direction the point of indifference between the two actions moves as a result of the DM's increased risk aversion.
-To do this, we use an elementary result from convex analysis--the three-chord lemma.
-Unanticipatedly, it proves straightforward to extend the characterization of the relation to a general state space.
-We discover that the general case can be understood as a collection of two-state environments, and so the necessary and sufficient condition of the theorem is just that the two-state conditions hold for every pair in the collection.

-The intuition behind this--that all we need to do is aggregate the two-state conditions--is as follows.
-We require the set of optimal beliefs for an action to grow, \textit{viz.}, the set of beliefs at which the specified action is initially optimal must be a subset of the new set of beliefs after the DM becomes more risk averse.
-These optimality sets are simply the intersections of half-spaces and the probability simplex.
-Moreover, the extreme points of these sets are vertices of the simplex and certain non-vertex points on the edges.
-These points on the edges are precisely the indifference points between the actions for pairs of states in which each of the two actions is optimal in only one state.
-We need only make sure these indifference points move in the ``right direction'' along the edges as the DM becomes more risk averse.
+Importantly, the belief-free formulation of our relation enables us to allow for arbitrary correlation between the investor's current holdings and the assets under scrutiny.
+Finally, in a companion paper, \cite{peasewhitmeyerauctions}, we show that bids in broad classes of auctions can be ranked according to safety, before using this observation to generalize and elucidate classic comparative statics results on bidders' risk aversion in auctions.